pion/transport/vnet/README.md

 The instance of vnet.Net wraps a subset of net package to enable operations on the virtual network.
 Your project must be able to pass the instance to all your routines that do network operation with net package.
-A typical way is to use a config param to create your instanceses with the virtual network instance (`nw` in the above example) like this:
+A typical way is to use a config param to create your instances with the virtual network instance (`nw` in the above example) like this:

 ```go